 What Causes Work Addiction?

 - Fear of failure.
-Many people who become addicted to their jobs are afraid of failing or being a subpar employee.
+Many people who become addicted to their jobs are afraid of failing or being subpar employees.
 They want to excel at what they do and be recognized for it.

 - Lack of stability.
 If your home life is chaotic or unstable, you may feel that work is your safe haven.